-But before we get into hikes, let us take a look at some highlights of Malibu, which makes this an iconic place for many people:
+But before we get into Malibu Hikes, let us look at some highlights of Malibu, making this an iconic place for many people.

-The Getty Villa is an architectural masterpiece filled with Roman and Greek antiques.
+It is now an architectural masterpiece filled with Roman and Greek antiques.
 It is a beautiful villa that exhibits some of the most important ancient art.

 The antique pieces in the villa range from the Stone Age to the Roman Empire era.
 Located near the Pacific Coast Highway, this place becomes a great start for your sightseeing tour of Malibu.

 The villa’s exterior boasts four beautiful gardens, while the marble building becomes the perfect backdrop for an aesthetic sight.

 The Getty Villa was shuttered for renovations in 1997 and reopened in 2006 with a design by Rodolfo Machado and Jorge Silvetti, architects based in Boston.